 3. Maintenance Days

 I love working with these maintenance clients because I generally know the clients and home already.
-During these three-hour sessions, I also like to coach on time management and productivity.
-Since these are shorter sessions, I may fit two of these jobs into one day or spend some time in the office once I’m finished.
+During these three-hour sessions, I also like to coach clients on their time management and productivity skills because I already am familiar with the home and with the family.

 4. Contract Days

 Not all of my professional organizing jobs come from my own clients.

 When I’m not working with my own clients, I sometimes work with relocation or professional organizing companies.